Brief history of laminate

 Easy Installation.
 Laminate flooring is simplicity itself to install as they are designed to click into place using interlocking tongues and grooves.
 Even having a floor installed by a professional is considerably cheaper as it is much simpler and quicker than installing wooden or tiled floors.

 Easy Cleaning.
-Some laminate flooring nowadays is waterproof but, in general, laminates only need sweeping and an occasional clean with a damp mop.
+Some laminate flooring nowadays is water resistant but, in general, laminates only need sweeping and an occasional clean with a damp mop.
 It is not a good idea to let water soak into the floor as this may lead to warping over time but the same is true of wooden floors.

 Hygienic.
 Most laminate floors use an anti-microbial resin to bond the layers together.